hithmh/Actor-critic-with-stability-guarantee/README.md

 ### Prerequisites for Docker Usage

-Due to dependencies on specific, older versions of Python, we strongly recommend using Docker for replicating the experiments.
+Due to dependencies on specific, older versions of Python, we strongly recommend using Docker to replicate the experiments.
 First, ensure Docker is installed on your system.
 Installation instructions can be found [here](https://docs.docker.com/get-docker/).

 ### Building the Docker Image